Here are some of the frequently asked questions we get at CRIPtic

 - People with energy limiting impairments

-We recognise that not everyone who we have listed would identify themselves as “disabled”.
-Nonetheless, “disabled” is valuable as an umbrella term – though we obviously don’t insist that people use it for themselves.
+Certainly we recognise that not everyone who we have listed would identify themselves as “disabled”.
+Nonetheless, “disabled” is valuable as an umbrella term.
+We obviously don’t insist that people use it for themselves.
 This is because we see the word as reflecting the common route of our oppression, and the solidarity we owe each other.

-We have moved to saying “deaf and disabled” rather than “d/Deaf and disabled” to recognise changes in community discussion, and the shared experiences of deaf people with all linguistic and cultural backgrounds.
-Our events typically have BSL and auto-captions, and we welcome Deaf signers.
+We have moved to saying “deaf and disabled” rather than “d/Deaf and disabled”.
+This is to recognise changes in how deaf people use language and the shared experiences of deaf people with all linguistic and cultural backgrounds.
+Our events generally have BSL and auto-captions, and we welcome Deaf signers.

 What do you mean by the social model of disability?

-By this, we mean that the source of the oppression deaf and disabled people is in society.
-While we might have our conditions, impairments, or illnesses (which might affect us all differently), we are all oppressed by social barriers placed in our way.
+We base a lot of our work on the social model of disability.
+By this, we mean that the source of the oppression deaf and disabled people face is in society.
+While we might have our conditions, impairments, or illnesses (which might affect us all differently), society places barriers in our way.
 Touretteshero explain it excellently here.

 What types of access barriers are there in the arts?

 - Physical – these include people hosting events in spaces where they have not provided wheelchair access for performers, or for the audience.
 It also includes galleries hanging pictures where viewers can’t get close enough to see from a wheelchair or if someone is blind or has low vision.
-Places having dim lighting which then makes lip-reading and navigation difficult.
+As well, places have dim lighting which then makes lip-reading and navigation difficult.

 - Informational – people not having captioned their videos or events without BSL interpretation.
-People writing confusing and complex documents or formatting them badly for screen-readers.
+These include writing confusing and complex documents or formatting them badly for screen-readers.

 - Organisational – organisations not having considered that people might face access barriers.
 This means they might not have calculated them into event plans or project costs.